How to Cook, Cut, Store, and Enjoy It

 Being thick and long, Daikon radishes might leave you wondering how to store them.
 Here’s a simple way to keep these large roots fresh!

-• Freeze: Cut and put in a freezer bag and keep it in the freezer for one month.
+• Freeze: Cut and place in a freezer bag, then keep it in the freezer for one month.

-• Room temperature: Wrap daikon in a newspaper and store it in a dark and cool place for three weeks to one month.
+• Room temperature: Wrap the daikon in newspaper and store it in a dark, cool place for 3 weeks to 1 month.

 How To Cut Daikon 6 Ways